orblivion/KiwixSandstorm/README.md

-This app is not currently recommended.
+# This app is Archived and not currently recommended

 I have [given up on upgrading it](https://github.com/orblivion/KiwixSandstorm/issues/6), and I think it may have stopped working for newer versions of the Kiwix file format.

 This repository is archived until Sandstorm becomes [Tempest](https://sandstorm.org/news/2023-10-23-sandstorm-tempest-and-the-future).
 I am hoping at that point that certain technical hurdles will be removed, and I can just implement direct server-side downloading.